“Mathematics is the language with which God has written the universe.”

-At St Michael’s, we are on our ‘Mastery Journey’ to support a long-term, secure and adaptable approach to mathematics teaching supporting learners to become resilient learners, working efficiently by making effective links between concepts and relationships.
-Teaching is supported by “The Big 5 Ideas” where teachers use coherence, representation and structure, mathematical thinking, fluency and both conceptual and procedural variation.
+At St Michael’s, we are on our ‘Mastery Journey’ to support a long-term, secure and adaptable approach to mathematics teaching supporting learners to become: resilient learners; work efficiently by making effective links between concepts, facts and relationships; whilst adapting knowledge and skills to the wider world.
+Teaching is supported by “The Big 5 Ideas” where teachers use coherence, representation and structure, mathematical thinking, fluency and both conceptual and procedural variation to ensure effective learning.

 At St Michael’s we believe that learning is a change in long term memory.
 We believe children learn best by having opportunities to revisit previous learning.
-We teach maths every day.
-Daily maths learning time includes the development of quick recall of number facts, an in-depth focused mastery lesson developing knowledge of concepts and procedures and also an additional ‘Retrieval Practice’ session where children independently practise previously taught skills and knowledge to further develop fluency and efficiency.
+We teach maths every day where learning time includes the practise and the development of factual, conceptual and procedural knowledge.
+We recognise regular learning and practise as essential in order to develop a rapid recall of number facts, efficiency in procedures and a deepened knowledge of mathematical concepts.

 At St. Michael’s, the teaching of mathematics is underpinned by the following aims:

-- To develop conceptual understanding by using models, pictorials and concrete resources so that children understand the mathematics that they are learning and are not just taught ‘tricks’.
+- To develop conceptual understanding by using models, pictorials and concrete resources so that children understand the abstract mathematical concepts that they are learning.

-- To highlight and utilize relationships between concepts and procedures.
+- To highlight and utilize relationships between concepts and procedures to develop efficiency.

-- To apply mathematical understanding to problem solving by breaking down problems into simpler steps and persevering in seeking solutions using a range of strategies.
+- To apply mathematical understanding to problem solving by breaking down problems into small steps and persevering in seeking solutions using a range of strategies.

 - To develop resilient children who are confident and enthused about mathematics